 We also have regular parent information sessions.
 This is an opportunity to discuss ways to move the schools forward and include parent feedback.

-At Elveden CEP Academy we want all children to learn the value of good time keeping.
+At Elveden Academy we want all children to learn the value of good time keeping.
 The children have full days of activities.
 If they are late, they miss part of the curriculum and this is recorded as an unauthorised absence.

 This time is never made up and persistent lateness will affect your child’s progress in school.
 Help your child to learn the useful habit of arriving on time.
 This will help them in school and later on in life.
 We need your child to come to school every day unless they are ill.

-Children attending Elveden CEP Academy are set regular home learning, with the expectation that it is completed on time and to a high standard.
+Children attending Elveden Academy are set regular home learning, with the expectation that it is completed on time and to a high standard.
 Please refer to our Home Learning policy for full details.

 Letters & Sounds practice